Aloys Fleischmann: Early life and education

 Fleischmann was born in Munich to Ireland-based German parents.
 Both were musicians, both graduates of the Royal Academy of Music in Munich.
 His father, Aloys Fleischmann senior of Dachau, organist and choirmaster at the Cathedral of St. Mary and St Anne, Cork and his mother, Tilly Fleischmann née Swertz (1882–1967), born in Cork to German parents, pianist and piano teacher.

 Fleischmann was educated in Scoil Íte, the school founded by Terence MacSwiney's sisters in 1916, in Christian Brothers College, Cork, and in St Finbarr's College, Farranferris.
 He graduated from University College Cork with a BA in 1930, was awarded the BMus in 1931, an MA in 1932, and a doctorate in music (DMus) from the National University of Ireland in 1963.

-In 1932, he went on to study composition, conducting and musicology at the Academy of Music and University of Munich under Joseph Haas.
+In 1932, he went on to study composition, conducting and musicology at the Academy of Music and the Ludwig-Maximilians-Universität München under Joseph Haas.